-Student athletes and parents/guardians must attempt to address any concerns at the lowest possible level and are required to follow the steps below in resolving conflicts or concerns.
-Even if a dispute, conflict or concern involves a coach; that coach still deserves an opportunity to meet with the athlete and or parents to hear the complaint and attempt to resolve the complaint in a timely and acceptable manner prior to any complaint being escalated to the next level.
-The only exception to not meeting with a coach first is if an extenuating circumstance exists.
+Student athletes and parents/guardians must attempt to address any concerns at the lowest possible level first and are required to follow the steps below in resolving conflicts or concerns.
+If a student-athlete and or parent/guardian attempts to skip steps in this process, i.e. attempts to contact the superintendent or principal or Assistant Principal before meeting with the coach, the dispute and conflict resolution option will no longer be available in their case and the consequences will follow the athletic policy as written.
+Even if a dispute, conflict, or concern involves a coach, that coach still deserves an opportunity to meet with the athlete and or parents to hear the complaint and attempt to resolve the complaint in a timely and acceptable manner prior to any complaint being escalated to the next level.
+Who to contact when you have a dispute and or complaint.